Raigos/cine-stack/docs/COMMENTS.md

 - Selected pnpm for its monorepo capabilities, as I wanted to do a monorepo
 - TypeScript was required but aligns with my preferences anyway
 - Implemented RTK Query for bonus points, though TanStack Query would be my typical choice for modern React
-- Considering GraphQL for the wrapper but need to be mindful of project scope
+- Considering GraphQL for the wrapper(since it solves a lot of rest API shortcomings) but need to be mindful of project scope
 - Using React Hook Form for form management, I use hooks regularly anyway
 - Added Docker support for bonus points, though I usually wouldn't use it for JS/Node projects (package.json handles most cases)